 Can diet really help you to conceive?
-That’s one of the questions we will be addressing at our Holistic Approach to Fertility event on 8th June at our Wickford clinic.
+That’s one of the questions we will be addressing at our event.
 Angela Attwood of Love Nutrition will be available to give advice.

 Researchers Drs.
 Jorge Chavarro and Walter Willett, both of the Harvard School of Public Health, have been investigating the best fertility diet to help conception.
 They have a number of recommendations based on extensive data analysis of the Nurses’ Health Study, one of the largest and longest-running studies of women’s health in America.

 They found that women trying to become pregnant naturally (without “assistive reproductive technologies” such as IVF), the following vitamins and nutrients were linked to positive effects on fertility:

 - healthy diets (such as the Mediterranean diet)

 However, in this review, antioxidants, vitamin D, dairy products, soy, caffeine, and alcohol appeared to have little or no effect on fertility.

 The big baddies were found to be Trans fat and “unhealthy diets” (those “rich in red and processed meats, potatoes, sweets, and sweetened beverages”) as these were found to have negative effects.

 Studies of men had a similar pattern, showing that semen quality also improves with healthy diets (as described above), and declines with diets high in saturated or trans fat.
 Alcohol and caffeine appeared to have little effect, good or bad.

 Importantly, semen quality is not a perfect predictor of fertility, and most studies did not actually examine the impact of paternal diet on the rate of successful pregnancies.